Japanese-American service in World War II

-During the early years of World War II, Japanese Americans were forcibly relocated from their homes in the West Coast because military leaders and public opinion combined to fan unproven fears of sabotage.
+During the early years of World War II, Japanese Americans were forcibly relocated from their homes on the West Coast because military leaders and public opinion combined to fan unproven fears of sabotage.
 As the war progressed, many of the young Nisei, Japanese immigrants' children who were born with American citizenship, volunteered or were drafted to serve in the United States military.
 Japanese Americans served in all the branches of the United States Armed Forces, including the United States Merchant Marine.
 An estimated 33,000 Japanese Americans served in the U.S. military during World War II, of which 20,000 joined the Army.
 Approximately 800 were killed in action.

-The 100th/442nd Infantry Regiment became the most decorated unit in U.S. military history.
+The 100th Battalion and the 442nd Infantry Regiment became the most decorated unit in U.S. military history.
 The related 522nd Field Artillery Battalion liberated one or more subcamps of the infamous Dachau concentration camp.
-Other Japanese-American units also included the 100th Infantry Battalion, the Varsity Victory Volunteers, and the Military Intelligence Service.
+Other Japanese-American units also included the 100th Infantry Battalion, the 1399th Engineer Construction Battalion, and the Military Intelligence Service.